| Advertisements |

 Note: If you want to ensure that the blocked remote servers do not receive any connection requests from your browser, uncheck the "Display title of blocked hostnames" option on the options page.
 With this option checked, the extension sends a request to the server to retrieve the actual page title.
 This option is only useful for distinguishing blocked tabs if there is no restriction on sending or receiving data from the blocked hostnames.

-2. recommended The "Save Tabs" extension for Chrome, Edge, and Firefox browsers.
+recommended "2FA (Two Factor Authentication)" extension for Chrome, and Edge browsers.

 When you set the master password from the options page, you can access restricted URLs for a defined duration.
 Changing any options, such as removing a hostname from the blocking list or adjusting the time interval for temporary accessing hostnames, will require the master password.
 Setting the master password prevents other users from modifying the extension's preferences on the options page.